AlbertMietus/MESS/README.rst

 * Read & study them
 * Use the ideas to improve your skills

-Please use the *disqus* sections to give your feedback and opinions.
+Please use the *disqus* sections (below) to give your feedback and opinions.

 --Albert Mietus

 ..
 MARKER_3

-(other) Modern Engineering
+Tensegrity, as inspiration
 **************************
 .. image:: /_external_templates/static/Needle_Tower_doorzichtig.png

+`Tensegrity <https://en.wikipedia.org/wiki/Tensegrity>`__ is a synthesis of the names ‘tensional’ and ‘integrity’.
+It is based on *“teamwork”* of tension and compression forces.
+Although the image may look confusing, these structures are really very simple.
+All you need are some poles, some cable and good engineering.
+This can result is a beautiful ‘tensegrity-tower’ where the poles almost float in air; as shown `above <https://commons.wikimedia.org/wiki/File:Kenneth_Snelson_Needle_Tower.JPG>`__

+It is also a well-known architectural principle for skyscrapers!

+For me, it is also a inspiration for Software-Engineering: It should be based of teamwork: a synthesis of creative and verifying people.
+Together with a methodical way-of-working the amplify each other.
+Then, the sky becomes a limit, which is easy!

 ..
 MARKER_4